-An Employee Stock Ownership Plan (“ESOP”) can be a very effective tool for transitioning ownership.
-Unfortunately, many business owners are unaware of all of the benefits that ESOPs provide.
-As a result, many owners select alternative methods for transitioning ownership that fail to meet their own personal objectives as well as objectives for the company and its employees.
+An Employee Stock Ownership Plan (“ESOP”) can be a very effective tool for transitioning ownership for construction companies.
+Unfortunately, many construction business owners are unaware of the benefits that ESOPs provide.
+As a result, many owners select alternative methods for transitioning ownership that fail to meet their own personal objectives, as well as the objectives of the company and its employees.
 These alternative strategies oftentimes result in the subject company being sold to a third party.
-In some cases, the result is employees being terminated without cause as well as offices and plant operations being consolidated (i.e., elimination of redundancies).
+In some cases, the result may be employee termination without cause, as well as consolidation of offices and plant operations (i.e. elimination of redundancies, etc.).

-1) The first major tax advantage benefits the business owners who choose to transition ownership through an ESOP.
-If an ESOP acquires at least a 30% block of stock from the seller(s) and the company is a tax paying C corporation at the time that the ESOP acquires the stock, the seller(s) may choose to defer paying capital gains taxes on their sale proceeds by electing section 1042 of the Internal Revenue Code.
+- The first major tax advantage benefits the business owners who choose to transition ownership through an ESOP.
+If an ESOP acquires at least a 30% block of stock from the seller(s), and the company is a tax-paying C corporation at the time that the ESOP acquires the stock, the seller(s) may choose to defer paying capital gains taxes on their sale proceeds by electing section 1042 of the Internal Revenue Code.

-2) The second major tax advantage of an ESOP benefits the sponsoring company.
-Companies can borrow money to fund ESOPs and repay these loans with pre-tax dollars, effectively making the cost of the entire transaction tax deductible.
+- The second major tax advantage of an ESOP benefits the sponsoring company.
+Companies can borrow money to fund ESOPs and repay these loans with pre-tax dollars, effectively making the cost of the entire transaction tax-deductible.

 Selecting a Strong Advisory Team